Bambi Harpers Clutch

 Material: Vinyl-wrapped plastic shell; synthetic lining; PU strap; metal chain

-Condition: Excellent vintage; minor expected surface handling
+Condition: Excellent vintage condition; minor surface handling

-Dimensions: Standard clutch size approx. 11" × 4.5" × 2"
+Dimensions: Approx. 11" × 4.5" × 2"